kubernetes/website/content/en/docs/tasks/debug/_index.md

 Kubernetes questions related to *software development* can be asked on [Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes).

-Kubernetes questions related to *configuration* can be asked on [Server Fault](https://serverfault.com/questions/tagged/kubernetes).
+If you have Kubernetes questions related to *cluster management* or *configuration*, you can ask those on
+[Server Fault](https://serverfault.com/questions/tagged/kubernetes).

 There are also several more specific Stack Exchange network sites which might